jellllllle/console-prefixer/README.md

  * 4 error
  * 5 disable all

- #### method specific prefix
+ #### Method specific prefix
- You can add colored prefixes per method as follows:
+ You can also add method specific prefixes as follows:
  ```javascript
 import consolePrefixer from 'console-prefixer'
 const logger = consolePrefixer({